EBM90/Avengers_Assemble/README.md

 ## Backlog
 *Countdown*: A simple countdown indicating the days, minutes... left for the next MCU movie

-*Trivia*: A short section in 'Characters' where users can find out some interesting facts.
+*Search the hero*: A short section in 'Home' where the user will be able to search for their favorite characters and find information.

 ## Wireframes
 You can find the wireframe in the *wireframe.jpg*